Installing Custom Apps on iOS and Android Devices

 Installing Custom (Enterprise) iOS Apps

-Systems Manager allows for two methods of Enterprise iOS app deployment:
+Begin by navigating to Systems Manager > Apps > Add App > iOS > Custom (Enterprise) app.
+Systems Manager allows for three methods of Enterprise iOS app deployment:

-- Specify a link to an externally hosted .plist file
+- Specify a link to an externally hosted manifest .plist file.

-- Host the .ipa file in Systems Manager
+- Host the manifest .plist file within Systems Manager.

-Specify a link to an externally hosted .plist file
+Specify a link to an externally hosted manifest .plist file

-d) Provide a link to an externally hosted .plist file.
+- Provide a link to an externally hosted .plist file.
+This link must be accessible by dashboard and targeted devices.

-e) Select a tag group to deploy the app to from the Scope field (please consult this Knowledge Base article for information on creating and assigning Tags).
+- Select a tag group to deploy the app to from the "Scope" field (please consult this Knowledge Base article for information on creating and assigning Tags).

 - When a device with the same tag next checks-in with Systems Manager, the iOS device user will be prompted to install the app.
 The user will not need to input an Apple ID or password to download the application.

-- The app can be updated by first replacing the .plist and .ipa files on the remote server, and then by clicking on the Re-push to all link.
+- The app can be updated by first replacing the .plist and .ipa files on the remote server, and then use the select dropdown to select out of date entries then use the push dropdown to trigger an install or update command.
 The .plist file must contain a link to an updated .ipa file.
+If the .plist or .ipa file have changed locations, update their links where required.

-e) Select a tag group to deploy the app to from the Scope field (please consult this Knowledge Base article for information on creating and assigning Tags).
+- Select a tag group to deploy the app to from the "Scope" field (please consult this Knowledge Base article for information on creating and assigning Tags).

 - When a device with the same tag next checks-in with Systems Manager, the iOS device user will be prompted to install the app.
 The user will not need to input an Apple ID or password to download the application.